simo-91/CalNetExploreR/README.md

 **Subset Extraction and Analysis (`get_subset`, `subset_connections`)** - **Data Subsetting**: Extract subsets of data based on specific criteria (e.g., cell types, regions) for focused analysis. - **Connection Subsetting**: Filter network connections to analyze specific interactions or sub-networks of interest.

 **Analysis of Labeled to Unlabeled Connections (`labeled_to_nonlabeled_connections`, `labeled_to_nonlabeled_connections_normalized`)** - Analyze and quantify the connections between labeled (e.g., genetically or chemically tagged) and unlabeled cells within the network, both in raw counts and normalized forms.

-**Degree-Based Subsetting (`degrees`)** - Identify cells with specific degree properties (e.g., high-degree hubs) for targeted analysis of their roles within the network.

 **Full Analysis Pipeline Execution (`full_pipeline`)** - Execute the entire analysis workflow with a single function, streamlining the process from raw data to results, including normalization, binarization, network construction, and feature extraction.